Pickleball Gear

 Bottom line

-Here are my top six picks:
+Here are my top four picks:

 Just remember: the number one net for me may be very different for you, so be sure to compare the analysis above before making a purchase.